Mullgate

 • route hostnames become sweden-gothenburg.proxy.example.com and austria-vienna.proxy.example.com

-• config exposure prints the DNS A records operators must publish
+• mullgate proxy access prints the DNS A records operators must publish

-• each hostname must resolve to its own bind IP before hostname-based routing proof can work remotely
+• each hostname must resolve to that shared host IP before hostname-based routing proof can work remotely

 Example: direct-IP exposure with no base domain